 Chamber Classic

-In the Summer of 2025, the Annual Chamber Classic will be held at The Club at Creighton Farms.
 This event has been Loudoun County’s premier business golf tournament for over four decades.
-The Chamber Classic offers our sponsors tremendous marketing exposure and an incomparable day of golf on this Jack Nicklaus-designed course.
-View the Event Page
+The Chamber Classic offers our sponsors tremendous marketing exposure and an incomparable day of golf.
+More Info Coming Soon

 Small Business Awards

-For 30 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating the best small businesses, entrepreneurs, and nonprofit organizations in our Loudoun community.
-We hope you join us on November 8, 2024, to congratulate finalists and winners in 10 categories, including the top prize, at the 2024 Loudoun Small Business of the Year.
+For 30 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating our Loudoun community’s best small businesses, entrepreneurs, and nonprofit organizations.
 Winners are announced in front of a live audience of Loudoun’s top business and community leaders.
-Event Info Here
+2025 Information Coming Soon

 Valor Awards

-In the Spring of 2025, the Loudoun Chamber will celebrate 40 years of honoring our community’s real-life heroes, including several truly heroic citizens, for their courageous and often lifesaving actions.
-Join us at the 40th Annual Loudoun County Valor Awards.
-Event Page Here
+In April of 2025, the Loudoun Chamber celebrated 40 years of honoring our community’s real-life heroes, including several truly heroic citizens, for their courageous and often lifesaving actions.
+Stay tuned for 2026 information

 State of the Loudoun Market